Algolia acquires MorphL to turbocharge ‘search-as-a-service’ platform with AI

 While Algolia already packed some AI-powered tools, such as natural language understanding and dynamic synonym suggestions, the company will now be able to bundle MorphL’s recommendations and user behavior models to help businesses “drive conversion and personalization,” according to a press release.

-In other words, Algolia is now better positioned to help enterprises predict users’ intent and serve better recommendations, without having to develop their own internal AI and ML models.
+In other words, Algolia is well-positioned to help enterprises predict users’ intent and serve better recommendations without having to develop their own internal AI and ML models.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: